 Skip to main content

-Proxy - Microsoft Intune - Distributing configuration for Windows
+Microsoft Intune - Distributing configuration for Windows

 This article describes how to integrate Windows devices with SurePath AI using the Microsoft Intune

-Updated over 2 months ago
+Updated over 2 weeks ago

 This article describes how to configure Microsoft Intune to distribute the SurePath AI proxy PAC URL and root CA certificate to Windows devices.
+Microsoft Intune offers multiple deployment methods, and this document covers both the recommended PowerShell script approach and the manual OMA-URI configuration method.

 Supported platforms